AudreyLL88/MS3__Sante/README.md

     - add_category.html
     - edit_category.html
 * When a guest user and/or a registered user try to access the pages edit_category and add_category by typing the url, they are redirected to the "Login" page.
-* When a guest user and/or a registered user try to access the pages categories by typing the url, they are redirected to the custom error page.
+* When a guest user and/or a registered user try to access the pages categories by typing the url, they are redirected to the index page.
 ![Error](static/img/readme/error.png)

 **Add and Edit cocktail**

 * Only registered users can add, edit and delete cocktails.
 * When a non registered-user tries to enter the url manually, they will be redirected towards the login page.

+**Manage user list**

+* Only the admin can view the userlist and have access to the delete user functionnality.
+* When a user that is not the admin try to access the url manually they are directed to the index page.

 **Like Button**